kfirbreger/patrns/README.md

 # Patrns
-Creating some nice patterns and exploring svg with vanila javacript
+Creating some nice patterns and exploring canvas and svg with vanila javacript

 ## Using
 There is no build here.
 The static files can just be set someplace accesible for a web server.
 Alternativly, use the very simple docker file included to create a container